arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 #### Description

+The `VP Convert to picture` command <!-- REF _command_.VP_Convert_to_picture.Summary -->converts the *vpObject* 4D View Pro object (or the *rangeObj* range within *vpObject*) to a SVG picture<!-- END REF -->.

+This command is useful, for example:

+*	to embed a 4D View Pro document in an other document such as a 4D Write Pro document
+*	to print a 4D View Pro document without having to load it into a 4D View Pro area.

 In *vpObject*, pass the 4D View Pro object that you want to convert.
 This object must have been previously parsed using [VP Export to object](#vp-export-to-object) or saved using [VP EXPORT DOCUMENT](#vp-export-document).

->SVG conversion process requires that expressions and formats (cf. [4D View Pro Cell Format](apx_vpCellFormat.md)) included in the 4D View Pro area be evaluated at least once, so that they can be correctly exported.
+>SVG conversion process requires that expressions and formats (cf. [4D View Pro Cell Format](vpConfig.md#cell-format)) included in the 4D View Pro area be evaluated at least once, so that they can be correctly exported.
 If you convert a document that was not evaluated beforehand, expressions or formats may be rendered in an unexpected way.

 In *rangeObj*, pass a range of cells to convert.
 By default, if this parameter is omitted, the whole document contents are converted.